 Canadian Eppie Wietzes record is unique in this list in that these were the only two F1 races he drove in his entire career!
 Both of them took place in his home race in Canada - in 1967 he was disqualified for receiving outside assistance, and then in 1974 he retired with engine failure.

 From 1963 to 1965, bike racing legend Mike Hailwood combined his two-wheel activities with a stint in F1, driving a Lotus for Reg Parnell Racing.
-He stopped F1 for a few years while he won a handful more world championships on motorcycles but as that part of his career started to wind down, he looked to cars once more.
+He stopped F1 for a few years while he won a handful more world championships on motorcycles but as that part of his career started to wind down, he turned his attention back to cars.

 In 1971, six years after his last race, Hailwood was on an F1 grid once more for the Italian GP driving a Surtees - and he almost won it.
 In the closest finish in F1 history Hailwood finished fourth, less than two tenths behind winner Peter Gethin.
 He spent a couple of years with Surtees and then drove a McLaren in 1974, but retired from the sport after badly breaking his leg at the Nordschleife that year.